set-soft/seconohe/README.md

 ```

 Note that you must register the JS extensions like with the [Toast Notifications](#-comfyui-toast-notifications).

+### Color parser

+To convert a color string into its components:

+- `color_to_rgb_uint8` the returned components are integers in the [0, 255] range
+- `color_to_rgb_float` the returned components are floats in the [0, 1] range

+The color can be represented using:

+- An hexadecimal RGB value: `#RRGGBB` or `RRGGBB`, like in web applications, i.e. `#AB8020`
+- Comma separated integers: `r, g, b`, i.e. `171,128,32`
+- Comma separated floats: `r, g, b`, i.e. `0.67,0.5,0.13`

+Features:

+- Spaces at the beginning, end or around the commas are supported
+- Uppercase and lowercase hexadecimals
+- A single value is promoted to a gray scale, i.e. 128 -> `128,128,128`
+- If blue is 0 you can just use `0.67,0.5`

 ## &#x0001F680; Examples of Nodes Using SeCoNoHe